-(1) By July 2012, adoption of Canons of Judicial Ethics by the General Tribal Council.
+- (1) By July 2013, adoption of Judicial Canons of Ethics by the Oneida Business Committee.

-(2) By January 2013, adoption by the Oneida Business Committee or the General Tribal Council of the following:
+- (2) By January 2014, adoption by the Oneida Business Committee or the General Tribal Council of the following:

-(a) Rules of Civil Procedure;
+- (a) Rules of Civil Procedure;

-(b) Rules of Appellate Procedure;
+- (b) Rules of Appellate Procedure;

-(c) Small Claims Procedure;
+- (c) Small Claims Procedure;

-(d) Evidence Code; and
+- (d) Evidence Code; and

-(e) Administrative procedures for the Judiciary.
+- (e) Administrative procedures for the Judiciary.
 After the initial adoption of these administrative procedures, the Judiciary shall be responsible for maintaining and amending them.

-(3) By January 2013, adoption by the Oneida Business Committee of amendments to Tribal laws, except for the Removal Law and Oneida Election Law, to substitute references to the Oneida Appeals Commission with terms consistent with the Judiciary.
+- (3) By January 2014, adoption by the Oneida Business Committee of amendments to Tribal laws, except for the Removal Law and Oneida Election Law, to substitute references to the Oneida Appeals Commission or Oneida Tribal Judicial System with terms consistent with the Judiciary.
 This may be accomplished in one resolution which identifies all the necessary amendments.

-(4) By July 2013, adoption by the General Tribal Council of amendments to the following laws to substitute references to the Oneida Appeals Commission with terms consistent with the Judiciary:
+- (4) By July 2014, adoption by the General Tribal Council of amendments to the following laws to substitute references to the Oneida Appeals Commission or Oneida Tribal Judicial System with terms consistent with the Judiciary:

-(a) Removal Law; and
+- (a) Removal Law; and

-(b) Oneida Election Law.
+- (b) Oneida Election Law.

-BE IT FURTHER RESOLVED, that sections 1.9-1 through 1.1-17 of the Administrative Procedures Act are hereby repealed, effective February 1, 2015.
+BE IT FURTHER RESOLVED, that sections 1.9-1 through 1.1-17 of the Administrative Procedures Act and the addendum to the Administrative Procedures Act adopted August 19, 1991 are hereby repealed, effective March 1, 2015.